Engirundho Vandhan: Reception

-Thulasi of Kalki praised the film for having a natural, poignant ending and also noted the elegance with which the foundation was built from the beginning to the last-minute tragedy was awe-inspiring but felt there should have been more depth with the way flashback was setup and called few songs as speed breakers.
+Thulasi of Kalki praised the film for having a natural, poignant ending and also noted the elegance with which the foundation was built from the beginning to the last-minute tragedy was awe-inspiring but felt there should have been more depth with the way flashback was set up and called few songs as speed breakers.
 She however concluded that director Santhana Bharathi has broken the argument of succeeding only with Kamal Haasan and called it a complete film.
 The film failed at the box office.